e-sr/moonboard-app/README.md

 Moonboard LED DIY
 ========

+This project is heavily baseon https://github.com/e-sr/moonboard-app.
+The drivers have been updated to use WS2811 LEDs which are the original ones used by Moon.
+The software was migrated to Python3 and the latest bibliopixel library.

 Moonboard LED DIY is an open source Web-application for driving MoonBoard LEDs.
 "The Moonboard LED DIY" consist on a webserver (programmed in python using flask) hosted on the Raspberry pi.
 The webserver host a simple web application (user interface) accessible with a webbrowser.
 Depending on the user actions the LEDS are driven by the raspberry using the SPI port.